pm67nz/hpc_training/lessons/02-hpc-environment.md

+---
+layout: post
-## Working within NeSI HPC environment
+title: Working in NeSI HPC environment
+---

 NeSI clusters are a shared resource and hence there are certain rules as to what is available to each user by default.
 For small-scale projects the default amount of resources should be sufficient.
 If you need more compute power or disk allocation for your data, please contact support@nesi.org.nz.